-Initial valuation of investments is based on the acquisition cost.
+Initial valuation of investments is based on the acquisition cost, which approximates the fair value.
 Subsequent valuations reflect asset appraisals, as well as market transaction data, such as financing rounds.
 The Company's holdings in private companies are generally valued utilizing net asset values.
-As of September 30, 2024, Cathedra holds the following investments without exercise of significant influence over them:
+As of December 31, 2024, Cathedra holds the following investments without exercise of significant influence over them: